sonictl/sonictl.github.io/content/posts/2022-03-30-Fixing certbot cannot find path of nginx.md

 ```

-### For solution2: Renewal the cert for a spec domain
+### For solution 3: Renewal the cert for a spec domain

   cmd: ` certbot certonly -d <your_domain_name> `
   follow the prompt and renewal.